RenderKit/ospray/doc/api.md

   -------------------- ----------------------- ---------- --------------------------------------
   OSPTransferFunction  transferFunction                   [transfer function] to use

-  float                densityScale                   1.0 used to make volumes uniformly thinner
+  float                densityScale                   1.0 makes volumes uniformly thinner or
-                                                          or thicker ([path tracer] only)
+                                                          thicker

   float                anisotropy                     0.0 anisotropy of the (Henyey-Greenstein)
-                                                          phase function in [-1, 1].
-Default:
+                                                          phase function in [-1, 1] ([path tracer] only), default to isotropic scattering
-                                                          Isotropic scattering. ([path tracer] only)
   -------------------- ------------------------ --------- ---------------------------------------
   : Parameters understood by VolumetricModel.